 This can be done with an electric pump, a foot pump or – as in this case – by mouth.

 In a matter of 10 minutes they can have the sheep skin removed from the body and they then hang the carcass to properly butcher the sheep.

 The skin is usually donated to the local mosque (who sell it for profit) and other portions of meat are given to the poor.
-The remaining portion goes to the house where it is cooked and used as part of the festivities over the next few days.
+The remaining portion goes to the house where it is cooked (even the lamb intestines are cooked!) and used as part of the festivities over the next few days.